andrewclacko/role-beatinstall/README.md

 Role Variables
 --------------

+The associated playbook variable in group_vars/all has a variable of source source is the path to where the installer package resided, it is currently set to the elastic download page.

+The role has command line variables:

+-e "beats=metricbeat/filebeat version=6.0.1 role=servicefabric logstaship=IPADDRESS"

+Therefore variables are:

+# Desired beat to be installed
+beats:
+# Desired version of beats
+version:
+# Server role, e.g. servicefabric
+role:
+# Ip address of the logstash server
+logstaship:

 A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
 Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.